 Procure local research into levels of skills and digital exclusion within Leicester and Leicestershire Published report containing quantifiable data on levels of digital skills and exclusion.
 Mapping of digital skills delivery at all levels within Leicester and Leicestershire Production of document / spreadsheet summarising Produce a local digital skills strategy and action plan to address the identified skills needs, securing commitment from partners and wider stakeholders.
 Publication of strategy and action plan utilising the outcomes of the research and mapping outputs described above.
 Please outline whether the intervention will be targeted Who will be affected by the intervention?
 Will the impact be positive or negative?
 Please explain.
-(Max 100 words) The interventions described will enable effective targeting of future resources to beneficiaries across the age spectrum in need of support size and devices Access to data and devices Essential Digital Skills: delivery of basic skills in ICT to both residents and employees.
-Activity to support wider digital skills required in the workplar (e.g. social media marketing, working with spreadsheets or presentations).
-Digital skills for digital jobs: supporting more people into the tech sectors and.
-Examples of digital roles include data an programmer, cyber security specialist, web developer, softwore developer, digital marketer.
-Please identify how the intervention supports sustainable economic growth, social inclusion, wellbeing and environmental sustainability.
+(Max 100 words) The interventions described will resources to beneficiaries acros.
+This is likely to be at a number of a Access to data and device. • Access to data and device. • Essential Digital Skills: desidents and employees. • Activity to support wider (e.g. social media market presentations). • Digital skills for digital job tech sectors and.
+Examprogrammer, cyber secund developer, digital market. es the age spectrum of levels: ces lelivery of basic ski s. digital skills require eting, working with secting, working more ples of digital roles rity specialist, web Ils in ICT to both ed in the workplace, spreadsheets or creating e people into the digital / include data analyst, Please identify how the intervention supports sustainable economic growth, social inclusion, wellbeing and environmental sustainability.
 Whilst this project will not cover direct delivery to those in need, its outcomes will support inclusive economic growth in a number of ways: Identifying the scale and issues surrounding digital poverty in the LLEP area.
 Digital exclusion is in itself a form of social deprivation, where digitally excluded also experience financial loss and we need to understand the scale of the issue in order to tackle it.
 Identification of actions to address digital exclusion in both young people and adults, thereby providing a route to employment, and access to services, including NHS and health Bringing together key partners at all levels of intervention, from the delivery of basic digital skills to higher technical provision (including delivery by a potential Institute of Technology, where DfE have mandated to include Digital as a sector subject area.
-Please explain any criteria that should be considered as part of this intervention Financial Case Demonstrate adequate consideration of costs and funding strategy.
-Please provide the annual cost profile for the life of the project.
-You will be expected to deliver the scheme within the cost profile when agreed.
-Confirmation will be required that any cost overruns will be met by the project sponsor.
-90K project/support (£'s)?
+Please explain any criteria that should be considered as part of this intervention the life of the project.
+You will be ntion of costs and funding strategy expected to deliver the scheme w t any cost overruns will be met by vithin the cost profi le when agreed.

+What is the total cost of the project/support (£'s)?